bevyengine/bevy/release-content/migration-guides/internal_disabling_component_removed.md

 ---

 The `Internal` component, previously added as a required component to both one-shot systems and observer entities has been removed.

 You can remove all references to it: these entities are no longer hidden by default query filters.
+If you have tests which rely on a specific number of entities existing in the world, you should refactor them to query for entities with a component that you care about: this is much more robust in general.

 This component was previously motivated by two factors: